sakshisnw/DataSentience-AIML/src/Machine Learning Techniques/Weather Forecasting Using ARIMA/readme.md

 ## 🔍 Project Overview
 This project focuses on time-series forecasting of weather data (specifically temperature) using the ARIMA (AutoRegressive Integrated Moving Average) model.
-With a strong emphasis on both backend modeling and frontend usability, this app leverages the Streamlit framework to offer a sleek, interactive interface for real-time weather forecasting.
+With a strong emphasis on backend modeling and frontend usability, this app leverages the Streamlit framework to offer a sleek, interactive interface for real-time weather forecasting.

 ## 📈 Objective
 To forecast future temperature values using historical weather data with an ARIMA model, and provide an easy-to-use web interface for visualization and interaction.